earthcubeprojects-chords/chords/aws.md

   - Amazon.com states that, “The name can consist of letters, digits, and the following characters: plus (+), equal (=), comma (,), period (.), at (@), underscore (_), and hyphen (-).
 The name is not case sensitive and can be a maximum of 64 characters in length.”
 Quoted from http://docs.aws.amazon.com/lambda/latest/dg/setting-up.html

-* Click the checkbox next to **AWS Management Console access**, select **Custom password**, and type the new user’s password in the text box.
+* Click the checkbox next to **AWS Management Console access**, select **Custom password**, type the new user’s password in the text box and unclick **Require password reset**.
 You can also select Programmatic access which will give the user more access to the key ID and secret access key

 <img class="img-responsive" src="images/AWS_Step3.PNG" alt="Step 3" />

-**Note:** By default, the "Require password reset" is set to force the user to select a new password when they sign in.

 * When you hit next you’ll see a page about groups and users.
-For now just click next again and move onto the **Review** step.
+Move onto the **Review** step.
 Here you can double check your user and what permissions they have before creating their account.
 If this looks OK, click on **Create user**.

 ## 3. Sign in as the new IAM user